ssfsx17/ffpnp/readable.md

 | 1 x Choice                    |            |            |            |
 | Item                          |            |            |            |

--   **Action: Recall:** Perform a Magick action, except that MP cost is converted into double that much Cast Time.
+-   **Action: Recall:** Perform a Magick action, except that the MP cost is converted into double that much Cast Time.

 | Weapon Proficiency | Armor Proficiency |